paulsinclair51/briteTest/docs/LiteTest_Contributor_Guide.md

 For a list of other LiteTest documents and the repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).

+For a glossary of terms, see the LiteTest Glossary Reference (`LiteTest_Glossary_Reference.md`).

 A printer-friendly PDF file for this document is available in `docs/pdf/`,
 <details>
 <summary>Document Version History</summary>